Azure/azure-powershell/src/Functions/docs/Get-AzFunctionAppAvailableLocation.md

 Norway East
 ```

+This command gets the locations where Premium is available for Linux.

 ### Example 3: Get the locations where Consumption is available for Windows.
 ```powershell
 PS C:\> Get-AzFunctionAppAvailableLocation -PlanType Consumption -OSType Windows